davidjbradshaw/iframe-resizer/README.md

     type: function()

 This function is called once iFrame-Resizer has been initialized after receiving a call from the parent page.
-If you need to call any of the parentIFrame (See below) during page load, then they should be called from this callback.
+If you need to call any of the parentIFrame methods (See below) during page load, then they should be called from this callback.

 ### heightCalculationMethod / widthCalculationMethod